aneldev/dyna-sentry/README.md

 }
 ```

-## Send a issue without stringify
+## Send a issue's data stringified

-Be default sendIssue stringifies the data in order to get the full version of the object.

-If the issued objects are too big you car reduce them disabling the stringify.
+When you stringify the data, you can see the whole depth of the object on Sentry.

 > **Tip:** The data stringify of the `sendIssue` can process objects with circular references with out exceptions, thanks to [dyna-stringify](https://github.com/aneldev/).